NORTH CAROLINA INSULATION EXPERTS

 THE TRUTH ABOUT CRAWLSPACE INSULATION

 Crawlspace insulation is meant to stop heat loss through conduction—the transfer of heat through solid materials.
-Unfortunately, the most common type used in homes today, fiberglass batt insulation, fails miserably.
+Unfortunately, the most common type used in homes today, traditional subfloor "batt" insulation, fails miserably.
 Instead of protecting your home, it often:

 • Traps moisture and fuels mold growth